miguelangarano/webtask/README.md

 - webtask: This folder contains the frontend project created with ReactJS
 - backend: This folder contains the backend project created with NodeJS

+Remember to run the backend project before the frontend, because it's necesary to get the data to show in frontend.

 Welcome.